ContigoAI/tf1-phase-aware-speech-enhancement/README.md

 # Phase-Aware Speech Enhancement with TensorFlow 1.15

 This repository contains a TensorFlow 1.15 implementation of a phase-aware speech enhancement model.
-The model, based on a 3D Convolutional Neural Network (CNN) U-Net architecture, is designed to enhance the quality of speech signals.
+The model, based on a 3D U-Net architecture, is designed to enhance the quality of speech signals.
 Paper url - https://openreview.net/pdf?id=SkeRTsAcYm.

 ## Table of Contents